 The NIMH Outstanding Resident Award Program (ORAP) was introduced to the psychiatry residency training community in 1988 to recognize residents with outstanding research and academic potential who are currently at the PGY-II level.
-Now in its 27th year, ORAP, which is sponsored by the NIMH Intramural Research Programs (IRP), requests that residency program directors and/or department chairs nominate one Resident from their program for consideration.
+Now in its 28th year, ORAP, which is sponsored by the NIMH Intramural Research Program (IRP), requests that residency program directors and/or department chairs nominate ONE Resident from their program for consideration.

 This year there are two steps for the ORAP process: